 Protecting historic investments and reforms in K-12 education

-The Legislature has made historic investments in K-12 education over the last five years, coinciding with the inception of the Senate Majority Coalition Caucus in the 2013 legislative session.
+The Legislature has made historic investments in K-12 education over the last six years, coinciding with the inception of the Senate Majority Coalition Caucus in the 2013 legislative session.
 Democrats, including Gov. Jay Inslee, have candidly acknowledged that they did not prioritize K-12 education spending over the years, including when last held majorities in both the House and Senate.
 In their own words:

 “Remember, even when we had supermajorities, did we fully fund education?” she asked, as the crowd answered in the negative.
 “And that has to change.”

 – Washington State Democratic Party Chair Tina Podlodowski | The Seattle Times | Jan.
 28, 2017

 “It’s time to end the 30 years of underfunding education.”